Twin Cities, Gemini

 Donato considered this before chucking.
 “I like you, Cadence, so here it is—”

-Obviously, he didn’t like her to not beat her over the head and tie her up, she thought.
+Obviously, he didn’t like her enough not to beat her over the head and tie her up, she thought.

 Betraying the Family just for one healed-up leg?
 What a rat.